Indiana Labor Laws Guide

 Occupational safety in Indiana

-The Indiana Occupational Safety and Health Administration regulates how hazardous substances are handled in the workplace and sets standards for training and behavior in dangerous work environments.
+The Indiana Occupational Safety and Health Administration (IOSHA) regulates how hazardous substances are handled in the workplace and sets standards for training and behavior in dangerous work environments.

-If you have any concerns about potentially dangerous workplace practices, you can file a complaint with the IOSHA, and they will conduct a workplace investigation.
+If you have any concerns about potentially dangerous workplace practices, you can file a complaint with IOSHA, and they will conduct a workplace investigation.

 Miscellaneous Indiana labor laws